Thashmi03/Grpc-demo/README.md

 2. Implement to the rpc method
 3. Deploy it on a port
 4. We will create a client and we will call the server method from the client.

+server will expose te methods and clients will access the methods